GDP in Sweden

 Sweden - GDP

-The economy expanded 0.9% in seasonally-adjusted quarter-on-quarter terms in the second quarter of 2021, picking up from the 0.8% increase logged in Q1 and matching the estimate in the preliminary Q2 release.
-Meanwhile, on an annual basis, GDP grew 9.7% in Q2, down from the initial estimate of a 10.0% rise.
-However, the print still marked a notable improvement from Q1’s 0.2% decline and a return to pre-pandemic levels.
+The economy expanded 2.0% in seasonally-adjusted quarter-on-quarter terms in the third quarter of 2021, picking up from the 1.0% rise logged in Q2 and increasing slightly from the 1.8% estimate in the preliminary Q3 release.
+Meanwhile, on an annual basis, GDP grew 4.5% in Q3, down marginally from the initial estimate of a 4.7% rise and below the second quarter’s 9.6% reading, as the favorable base effect reduced.

 Meanwhile, the external sector weighed on the overall reading.
-Exports of goods and services dropped 1.1% on a seasonally-adjusted quarterly basis in Q2, swinging from the previous quarter’s 0.6% expansion.
-Meanwhile, growth in imports of goods and services eased to 0.7% in the second quarter (Q1: +1.7% s.a. qoq), both marking the worst results since Q2 2020.
-Consequently, the external sector subtracted 0.8 percentage points from overall growth, worsening from the 0.4 percentage-point detraction in Q1.
+Exports of goods and services increased 0.5% on a seasonally-adjusted quarterly basis in the third quarter, which contrasted the second quarter's 0.7% contraction.
+However, imports of goods and services picked up at a faster rate, growing 2.4% in Q3 (Q2: +1.0% s.a. qoq) and marking the best reading since Q4 2020.
+Consequently, the external sector subtracted 0.7 percentage points from overall growth, matching the detraction recorded in Q2.

-Looking ahead, available data suggests the economy will continue to grow in the remainder of the year.
+Looking ahead, available data suggests that the economy will continue to grow at a robust rate in the remainder of the year.
 Upbeat business and consumer sentiment, coupled with higher employment levels, bode well for spending and investment.
-Moreover, PMI data for July continued to show improving conditions in the manufacturing and services sectors, while retail sales expanded in the same month.
+Moreover, PMI data for October and November continued to show improving conditions in the manufacturing and services sectors.
 Additionally, the continuation of expansionary monetary policy should further bolster activity.
 However, lingering uncertainty over the pandemic clouds the outlook, as restrictions would likely be tightened once again if infection rates surged.

-FocusEconomics Consensus Forecast panelists project GDP to grow 3.9% in 2021, which is up 0.2 percentage points from last month’s forecast, and 3.4% in 2022.
+FocusEconomics Consensus Forecast panelists project GDP to grow 3.3% in 2022, which is down 0.1 percentage points from last month’s forecast, and 2.0% in 2023.

 Sweden - GDP Data